blancmatter/ripe/README.md

 This routine is called with date, range and the camera (d, e, f, p) which specifies the band.
 It then prepares an SQL query that finds all the identified zero polarised sources (target='U') observed within the range of the date.
 If there are less than 3 sources identified it will add one day to the range and rerun until there are more than 3 sources.
 Once there are more than 3 sopurces, the function takes the 8 flux and error values from the photometry to calculate and send back the stokes zero points of the instrument.
 This function worked well in defining the zero points and is the general switch.

+With the zeropint and the error, polcalc can then give a corrected q and u values, and adds the q and u zeropoint errors in quaderature to the existing error amount.

+There is then an `$ellipse_correction` option to modify the polarisation value based on the angle.
+This uses values of ellipticity (E) and angle (theta), which have been determined from analysing polarisation rings formed by viewing polarised standard sources at mutiple sky angles.

+**Polcalc does not correct for instrumental depolarisation** This linear term was generally introduced when using `grabdat` and multiplying the polarisation value and error by a constant factor.

 ### [grabdat](bin/grabdat)

 grabdat enables the user to pull requersted information from the database and use in tabular format as a `.dat` file which could then be used with a gnuplot template to automate fast plotting of data from the database.
 Essentially it just passes the command line argument (SQL query) to the database and writes the results to a text file, with the column IDs at the top.
 It creates a queries.log file of each command run whilst in a particular working directory.

 The command [regrab](bin/regrab) will then delete all the `.dat` files and rerun the queries for that working directory.
 This allowed modifcations and tweeks to be made to data analysis and then data and plots to be updated again quickly.

 ### [trumpet](bin/trumpet)